guoshengkai/MCU-Based-Strain-Interface-and-Embedded_DAQ/README.md

 ## Overview

 This project demonstrates a STM32-based embedded strain sensing system integrating analogue strain conditioning circuits and real-time microcontroller data acquisition.
+This open-source code was produced with the support/sponsorship of the UKRI-funded AVATAR project.
+Demo video here:  https://www.linkedin.com/feed/update/urn:li:activity:7425270364093599744/

 The firmware converts ADC measurements from a Wheatstone bridge strain interface into calibrated strain values (με).